dOpensource/dsiprouter/docs/carrier_groups.rst

 .. image:: images/add_carrier_group.png
         :align: center

-Click IP authenication to use only the IP address of your PBX/endpoint.
+NOTE: Click IP authenication to use only the IP address of your PBX/endpoint.

-..image:: images/
+..image:: images/IP_authenication.png

 For example: